 - Greetings cards

 But people are selling all sorts of amazing handmade goods on Etsy.
 We have seen successful shops selling everything from nail polish to food, so do not be limited to only what is most popular.

 Etsy is not the only place to sell vintage and handmade items online here are the best alternative selling sites:

 You have almost certainly heard of eBay, and plenty of people use it to sell the same sort of items you would expect to sell on Etsy.
 If you can keep costs low enough to be competitive and want to sell items quickly, eBay could be the site for you.

 Folksy is a handmade-only site that is just for UK sellers.
-Want to stop paying commission?
-Shopify allows you to create an online store, with no listing fees or commission month.
+Want to stop paying commissions?
+Shopify allows you to create an online store, with no listing fees or commission per month.
 Depending on your volumes this could be a cheaper option.

 Selling clothes on Etsy?
 If your Etsy business idea is fashion-related, there are loads of sites out there for selling clothes online, like Depop and Vinted.

 Ready to invest in your business?
 Not on the High Street is a UK-based site with Etsy-like products and a trusted reputation.
 Anyway, you need to apply to sell your items on NOTHS, and according to online forums, this is not easy to do.